Delocalisation and absolute-value-FKG in the solid-on-solid model: The FKG lattice condition for the absolute height

 where $f(\xi):=e^{ -\frac12 \sum_{xy\in\mathbb E(\Lambda)} (V(\xi_y-\xi_x)+V(\xi_y+\xi_x)) }$.
 Note that each factor is strictly positive.
 We shall handle the two types of factors separately, that is, we shall prove that

 Write $c:=a+b$ and $d:=b-a\geq 0$.
 Focus first on the equation on the left.
-If one expands $f(\cdot)$ and cancels equal factors, then it is immediate that the only terms surviving are those corresponding to the edge $uv$.
+If one expands $f(\cdot)$ and cancels equal factors, then it is immediate that the only terms surviving are those corresponding to the pair $\{u,v\}$.
 This is convenient because the height of each height function is known at these two vertices.
 In particular, one obtains

-The final inequality follows from the fact that $0\leq d\leq c+1$ and from the fact that $V^{(2)}$ is non-increasing over $\mathbb Z_{\geq 0}$ by definition of an $|\cdot|$-FKG potential.
+The final inequality follows from the fact that $0\leq d\leq c+1$ and from the fact that $V^{(2)}$ is non-increasing over $\mathbb Z_{\geq 0}$ by definition of a super-Gaussian potential.
 This proves the inequality on the left in~\eqref{eq:desired_inequalities}.

 To finish the proof we must demonstrate that the inequality on the right in~\eqref{eq:desired_inequalities} holds true.
 Recall the definition of $K^\xi$ in~\eqref{eq:def_K_xi} and recall that this family is increasing in $\xi$.
 This implies that $K^\zeta-K^\xi$ is a nonnegative function for any $\zeta\geq\xi$, which plays an essential role in following argument.
 The idea is to divide each partition function in the equation on the right in~\eqref{eq:desired_inequalities} by $Z_\Lambda^+(K^{\xi^{ab}})$.
 Each ``normalised'' partition function can then be written as the expectation of some appropriate function in the measure $\langle\cdot\rangle_{\xi^{ab}}$.
 For any vertex $x\in\mathbb V$, we shall write $\mathcal N_x$ for the set of neighbours of $x$ with the vertices $u$ and $v$ removed.
 We shall first focus on the ratio $Z_\Lambda^+(K^{\xi^{a'b}})/Z_\Lambda^+(K^{\xi^{ab}})$.
 If we define